 The first thing you should know is that when you drive by, chances are the parking lot will be packed with cars.
 Don’t let that point alone mislead you, because Twin Falls is a pretty big place, and is often uncrowded even when the parking lot is packed.
 Most visitors will rush in with cameras blazing, thinking they have seen all there is to see after they capture a photo the first falls they happen to find.
 They will also be kind enough to leave the rest of the place much more serene for the visitors who took the time to plan their Road to Hana trip (like you!)

-In the past couple of years Hike Maui has been bringing a lot of their guided tours through here, and they definitely know where to go.
+Hike Maui has brings guided tours through here, and they definitely know where to go.
 So when they have more than one or two vans there, that is when it can start to get crowded at the pools and falls.
 (Don’t think you’re in the clear because you see none of their green vans in the parking lot, because you won’t – they park inside a private gated lot that you can’t see.)

 Note: Please be aware of unsafe high water or flash-flooding that may be present during periods of heavy extended rainfall.
 Signs are frequently posted at the entry gate during these times.

 Twin Falls has an access road for residents that travels the better part of a mile alongside Ho’olawa Stream.
 A jungle largely restored by the residents over years of loving care accompanies you as you hike uphill on the well maintained graded and graveled path/road.
 After about a half mile or so, the wide path splits off into two foot-paths that fork in the general direction of Ho’olawa’s two main tributary streams.
 To the left lies Ho’olawa li’ili’i (Little Ho’olawa) Stream, and to the right Ho’olawa nui (Big Ho’olawa) Stream.
 Both streams are tapped at this point by EMI irrigation ditches.